 So, I agreed and we walked around to the back fence and he whistled and yelled, “Come here dog!”

 Around the corner bounded a little Chihuahua.
 I said, “Where’s the Russian Bear Dog?”
 He said, “That’s him.”
 I said, “Why do you call him a Russian Bear Dog?”
 He said, “Because he rushes around the house and bears down on biscuits!
 Ha-ha.”

 And so, with the help of Mr. Donnelly, I was able to face my Russian Bear Dog and discovered it wasn’t all it was cracked up to be.

 One of my favorite acronyms for F.E.A.R. is False Evidence Appearing Real.
-The only way to discover the *Real*, or the Truth, is the face the False, which usually drives the FEAR.
+The only way to discover the *Real*, or the Truth, is the face the FEAR.
 Mr. Donnelly helped me do that.

-After I later wrote and recorded the Russian Bear Dog song below, a school counselor in an elementary school in Mesquite, Texas told me he used the Russian Bear Dog song with new students to help make their transition easier.
+After I later wrote and recorded the Russian Bear Dog song, a school counselor in an elementary school in Mesquite, Texas told me he used the Russian Bear Dog song with new students to help make their transition easier.

-He said he would play the song, the child would laugh, and then he would ask, “So, what is your Russian Bear dog?”
-And the child would share their fear.
+He said he would play the song, the child would laugh, and then he would ask, “So, what’s YOUR Russian Bear dog?”
+And the student would share their fear.
 Sometimes it was, “Being at this new school and making new friends.”
 And then, they would discuss how to face and overcome that fear.

 And, yeah, that sound of the Russian Bear Dog barking and growling in the song is ME imitating what I thought a Russian Bear Dog might sound like.
-And it was FUN.
+And, YES, it was FUN.

 The quote below says, “Love is greater than fear.
 Where there’s great sacrifice, there’s great Love.
 How to overcome fear?
 Sacrifice until Love shows up.”
 And when LOVE shows up, FEAR backs down.